bmrsny/ember_drag/README.md

 # Ember-drag
+Drag and Drop Items to a Trash Can.
+Practice with ember components and data down, actions up

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.